Anthropic Releases Claude Opus 4.7 With Extended Reasoning and Agent-Ready Architecture

 Opus 4.7 is not a leap into uncharted capability, it is a methodical strengthening of the foundations that make AI models dependable in production.
 Extended reasoning makes answers auditable.
 Larger context windows reduce the fragmentation that causes inconsistency.
 Better tool use closes the gap between demos and deployed agents.
 Taken together, the release reflects a maturing AI market where the question is less “what can the model do in a viral demo” and more “what can you trust it to do unattended at 3 a.m.”
 For anyone building on top of these models, that’s the shift that matters.

-What is Claude Opus 4.7 and how does it differ from previous Claude models?
+What is Claude Opus 4.7 and what changes does it introduce?

-How does extended reasoning work in Claude Opus 4.7?
+How does extended reasoning work in Opus 4.7?

 Run a free scan to see your AI Visibility Score, SEO rating, and local citation accuracy.